 Members are asked to be considerate of others when making and receiving calls on mobile phones.
 Mobiles are not to be used in the bars, restaurants or drawing rooms of both clubhouses.

 In London we have 83 bedrooms, all en suite apart from two which share a bathroom on the corridor.
-In Edinburgh we have 20 en suite rooms.

 As far in advance as possible.
 We recommend a minimum of three weeks on average.